sir-kokabi/github-sorter/README.md

 # Github Sorter

-How many times have you endlessly scrolled through GitHub, opening lots of repos in lists like Awesome Lists to find the most starred repos?
-Don't do this anymore!
-GitHub Sorter sorts all GitHub repos in lists by stars, so you can quickly see which repos are the most popular.
+How many times have you scrolled endlessly through GitHub, opening numerous repos in new tabs to find top-starred projects on lists like Awesome Lists? **GitHub Sorter** fixes that by ranking repos by stars, making it easy to spot the most popular ones.

 <hr>